lenatsekoura/spy/README.md

 ## Improvements
 It could be used a test database connection for the Feature tests, so the original database would not changed at all.
-More tests for spies list endopoint.
+More tests for spies list endpoint.